arner/arc42-template/README.md

 - After editing a diagram or adding an ADR, do `npm run update` to generate the table of contents and diagrams.
 - To generate a PDF, do `npm run pdf`.
 It will be created in the `output` directory.
 See settings in `.docsifytopdfrc.js`.
 - To show the docsified pages in your browser, do `npm run serve`.
+- To lint, do `npm run lint` or, to check language, `npm run lint-language`

 ## Credits